 Your bodily fluids and tissues may be tested.
 This can be done with:

 Most chronic kidney diseases are not reversible, but there are treatments that may be used to help preserve as much kidney function as possible.
-In the case of acute renal failure, treatment focuses on the illness or injury that caused the problem.
+In the case of acute kidney injury, treatment focuses on the illness or injury that caused the problem.

 Medications used in acute or chronic kidney failure may include:

 Talk to your doctor about other medications you are taking.
 These include prescribed and over-the-counter medications, as well as herbs and supplements.
 Since the kidneys are no longer working properly, waste can build up in your body.

 This may be the right option for some people.
 Having a successful transplant depends on many factors, such as what is causing the kidney damage and overall health.

 You can take the following steps to help your kidneys stay healthy longer: